Bidar Fort

 Bidar Fort is located in the old city area, Bidar, Karnataka, India.
 The fort, the city and the district are all affixed with the name Bidar.
 Sultan Ahmad Shah I of the Bahmanid dynasty shifted his capital from Gulbarga to Bidar in 1427 and built his fort along with a number of Islamic monuments.
 There are over 30 monuments inside Bidar fort.

-The complex was put by UNESCO on its "tentative list" to become a World Heritage Site in 2014, with others in the region, under the name Monuments and Forts of the Deccan Sultanate.
+The complex was placed by UNESCO on its "tentative list" to become a World Heritage Site in 2014, with others in the region, under the name Monuments and Forts of the Deccan Sultanate.
 The Bidar Fort has witnessed many historical milestones – the rise and fall of Bahmani dynasty, rise and separation of the five Deccan Sultans, capture by the Barid Shahi and Adil Shahi dynasties, and finally being won by the Mughal emperor Aurangzeb in the blockade of Bidar in 1657.

-Bidar was the capital of Bahmani Kingdom in the 14th century.
+Bidar was the capital of the Bahmani Kingdom in the 14th century.
 This fort was built by Ahmed Shah Wali Bahmani.
 The Fort was renovated in the 15th century by Sultan Ahmad Shah-I as he shifted his capital from Kalaburagi (Gulbarga) to Bidar.

 Geography

 Bidar city and fort are located on the edge of the Bidar plateau, the northernmost in Karnataka state.
 The plateau area, comprising low laterite hills, ends to the north at the Manjira River, a major tributary of the Godavari River.
 The Karanja River, a sub-tributary, drains the surrounding low-lying areas and feeds into the Manjiri River.
 Bidar district comprises the only part of the Godavari basin in Karnataka.

 Geologically, Bidar district is predominantly Deccan Trap with underlying layers of gneiss emerging along the eastern boundary.
 The plateau has an altitude of 2200 ft, and measures 22 mi in length and 12 mi in width at its broadest.
 The plateau encompasses a total area of 190 km2.
-Bidar fort is built in the form of an irregular rhombus on the edge of the plateau with sheer walls built along the North and the East.
+Bidar Fort is built in the form of an irregular rhombus on the edge of the plateau with sheer walls built along the north and the east.

 The ancient capital Kalyani (Basavakalyan) of the Western Chalukya Empire is situated about 40 mi to the west of Bidar.